grycap/ec3/README.rst

 The next command deploys a `TORQUE`_ cluster based on an `Ubuntu`_ image::

-   $ ec3 launch mycluster torque --add ec3_control --add ubuntu-ec2 -a auth.txt -y
+   $ ec3 launch mycluster torque ec3_control ubuntu-ec2 -a auth.txt -y
    WARNING: you are not using a secure connection and this can compromise the secrecy of the passwords and private keys available in the authorization file.
    Creating infrastructure
    Infrastructure successfully created with ID: 60